The hip-hop industry has taken the world by storm. From clever phrases to catchy instrumentals, it has ‘heads boppin’ all over the world.

-This is not geared towards any rapper in general, and it is not in any way, shape or form to tear anyone down but to rather bring awareness to a structure in music that has been unconscious as a whole for a considerable amount of time.
+This piece is not geared towards any rapper in general, and it is not in any way, shape or form to tear anyone down but rather to bring awareness to a foundation of hip hop as a whole to the industry that has been unconscious as a whole.

-As a millennial at the age of 27 I had my fair share of solid partying from the age of 18 – 24, from beer pong tables, to countless unconscious drinking games, sloppy dancing nights and walks in which I can’t not remember how I got home.
+At the age of 29, I have had my VERY fair share of solid partying from the age of 18 – 24, from beer pong tables, to countless drinking games, sloppy dancing nights and walks home that I never remembered.

-My main motivation for listening to hip hop is for the catchy instrumentals and the auto tune vocals in which I can dance to in between putting up a set of triceps during my workout.
+My main motivation for listening to hip hop, however, is for the catchy instrumentals and the auto tune vocals, which I can dance to in between each set of triceps.